CERTCC/SSVC/docs/howto/acuity_ramp.md

 [_Value Density_](../reference/decision_points/value_density.md) might be more readily discerned than [_Mission Impact_](../reference/decision_points/mission_impact.md) for some stakeholders because it's easier to count how many of something there are than to estimate the impact of a loss of specific instances of the thing.
+Alternately, information about _Value Density_ might be available from another source, such as a CVSS v4 scoring provider, whereas _Mission Impact_ might require a more detailed understanding of the stakeholder's mission and environment.
-An organization might start with _Value Density_ as a proxy for _Mission Impact_ and then, as they develop a better understanding of their environment, they might replace _Value Density_ with _Mission Impact_ in their decision model.
+An organization might start with _Value Density_ as a proxy for _Mission Impact_ and then, as they develop a better understanding of their environment, they could replace _Value Density_ with _Mission Impact_ in their decision model.

 ## An Acuity Ramp in Action